Frequently asked questions

 Github - Our integration with Github onboards your newest employees by connecting their Github profile into your company's repositories to get up to speed quickly from day one.

 Early-stage startup: incorporation, stock issuance, board setup, cap table management, and fundraising for unpriced rounds.
 This tier has a price of $999/year.

 Growth-stage startup: companies that want to pursue a priced round and a 409a valuation.
 All previously signed fundraising documents will convert into shares for your investors, and you’ll be able to start issuing options to hire team members.
 This tier has a price of $4999/year.

 Learn more about why Capbase was created and how we compare against other similar services.

 Every user subscribed to Capbase is eligible for a series of perks that are designed to help you get your startup off the ground quickly and save founders’ time and money.

 At this moment, the full list of Capbase perks include:

-- Pilot - $200 off first year sign up
+For bookkeeping: Capbase companies get $200 off Pilot first year of sign up

 Yes, the Delaware incorporation filing fee is included with your Capbase subscription.